szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 446:** Make fireball-type spells improve more with level and/or improve explosion animations

 Fireball is such a ubiquitous spell in D&D and generally considered like a great spell to clear out groups of enemies.
 I felt that it could use some extra help at higher levels.
+Other fireball-type spells also get some benefits:

 - Fireball: After level 10, when damage is 10d6, an extra point of fire damage will be gained, up to 10d6+10.
 - Sunfire: After level 10, when damage is 10d6, an extra point of damage will be gained, up to 15d6+5.
 After level 15, 2 points of fire will be gained per level, up to 15d6+15.
-- Delayed Blast Fireball: now it will start off at 13d6 (level 7 spells are gained at level 13) and then grow by 1d6+2 per level, up to 18d6+10, which then increases by +5 each level until level 20, becoming 20d8+20.
+- Delayed Blast Fireball: now it will start off at 13d6 (level 7 spells are gained at level 13) and then grow by 1d6+2 per level, up to 18d6+10, which then increases by +5 each level until level 20, becoming 18d6+20.
-- Dragon's Breath: minimum damage raised from 20 to 40: 20d20 → 18d10+20 fire damage
+- Dragon's Breath: minimum damage raised from 20 to 40: 20d10 → 20d9+20 fire damage

 If you think this is overpowered, consider these damage range values: